-- a precondition or assertion only constrains the state that the analyzer has computed by itself.
+- a precondition or assertion only adds constraints to the state, i.e. always makes it smaller, not larger.
 In particular in the case of a precondition for a function analyzed with option -lib-entry, the precondition can only reduce the generic state that the analyzer would have used had there not been an annotation.
-It can not make the state more general.
+It cannot make the state more general.
 For instance, it is not possible to use a precondition to add more aliasing in an initial state generated by option -lib-entry, because it would be a generalization, as opposed to a restriction; - the interpretation of an ACSL formula by the value analysis may be approximated.
 The state effectively used after taking the annotation into account is a superset of the state described by the user.
 In the worst case (for instance if the formula is too complicated for the analyzer to exploit), this superset is the same as the original state.
 In this case, it appears as if the annotation is not taken into account at all.